dmwm/tutorials/environ/dmwm-build.rst

 The building process with `pkgtools` requires a few system packages to be installed.
 Although we could build them all, sometimes it is not worth the effort to maintain them.
-This is the case, for instance, of perl.
+This is the case, for instance, of ``perl``.
 So if you ever need to build a perl dependent package, you must have it system wide installed.

 On another point of view, when we specify that a package has a